-Adam Grant is Wharton’s youngest full professor and single highest-rated teacher.
-He has been recognized as one of BusinessWeek’s favorite professors, one of the world’s 40 best business professors under 40, and one of Malcolm Gladwell’s favorite social science writers.
+Adam Grant is Wharton’s youngest tenured professor and top-rated teacher.
+He has been recognized as one of HR’s most influential international thinkers, BusinessWeek’s favorite professors, the world’s 40 best business professors under 40, and Malcolm Gladwell’s favorite social science writers.
 Previously, he was a record-setting advertising director at Let’s Go Publications, an All-American springboard diver, and a professional magician.

-Adam is the author of Give and Take, a New York Times and Wall Street Journal bestseller that is being translated into two dozen languages and has been named one of the best books of 2013 by Amazon, Apple, the Financial Times, and the Wall Street Journal—as well as one of Oprah's riveting reads, Fortune's must-read business books, Harvard Business Review’s ideas that shaped management, and the Washington Post's books every leader should read.
-Adam’s research has been featured on the Today Show and in the New York Times magazine cover story, "Is giving the secret to getting ahead?”
+Adam is the author of Give and Take, a New York Times bestseller translated into 27 languages and named one of the best books of 2013 by Amazon, Apple, the Financial Times, and the Wall Street Journal—as well as one of Oprah's riveting reads, Fortune's must-read business books, Harvard Business Review’s ideas that shaped management, and the Washington Post's books every leader should read.
+He has been profiled on the Today Show and in the New York Times magazine cover story, "Is giving the secret to getting ahead?”

-Adam’s speaking and consulting clients include Google, the NFL, Merck, Pixar, Goldman Sachs, Facebook, Johnson & Johnson, Apple, the United Nations, the World Economic Forum, and the U.S. Army, Navy, and Air Force.
-He was tenured at Wharton while still in his twenties, and has been honored with the Excellence in Teaching Award for every class that he has taught at Wharton.
+Adam’s speaking and consulting clients include Google, the NFL, Merck, Goldman Sachs, Pixar, Facebook, Johnson & Johnson, the United Nations, the World Economic Forum, and the U.S. Army and Navy.
+He was tenured at Wharton while still in his twenties, and has been honored with the Excellence in Teaching Award for every class that he has taught.
 He has designed experiential learning activities based on The Apprentice in which students have raised over $325,000 for the Make-A-Wish Foundation while developing leadership, influence, networking and collaboration skills.
+His New York Times op-ed on raising a moral child has been shared over 250,000 times on social media, and he blogs regularly as a LinkedIn Influencer.

 Adam earned his Ph.D. in organizational psychology from the University of Michigan, completing it in less than three years, and his B.A. from Harvard University, magna cum laude with highest honors and Phi Beta Kappa honors.
 He has more than 60 publications in leading management and psychology journals, and his pioneering studies have increased performance and reduced burnout among engineers and sales professionals, enhanced call center productivity, and motivated safety behaviors among doctors, nurses and lifeguards.
-In 2011, he won the triple crown of prestigious scholarly achievement awards from the American Psychological Association, the Academy of Management, and the Society for Industrial and Organizational Psychology.
-His studies have been highlighted in bestselling books such as Quiet by Susan Cain, Drive and To Sell Is Human by Daniel Pink, Thrive by Arianna Huffington, and David and Goliath by Gladwell.
+His studies have been highlighted in bestselling books such as Quiet by Susan Cain, Drive and To Sell Is Human by Daniel Pink, Thrive by Arianna Huffington, A Path Appears by Nicholas Kristof and Sheryl WuDunn, and David and Goliath by Gladwell.

 To inquire about Adam as a speaker, please contact the Washington Speakers Bureau.